Josef-Friedrich/phrydy/README.rst

      - ``['zxx', 'eng']``
    * - length
      - audio
-     - The length of a recording in seconds.
+     - The duration of the audio in seconds (a float).
      - ``674.4666666666667``
    * - lyricist
      - common